 Terra Thread's Bumi Eco Duffel Bag is made from Certified Fair Trade Organic cotton canvas.
 The perfect size for weekend getaways, it has a large main compartment and exterior and interior pockets.
 Zippers are lead-free.
 They are handmade in a Fair Trade factory in India and contain no plastic except for the zipper tape and thread, which are polyester.
-Terra Thread, which makes only eco-friendly sustainable products, is looking for an alternative to this.
+Terra Thread, which makes only eco-friendly non-toxic products, is looking for an alternative to this.
 They are shipped in plastic-free packaging.
 I have this bag and love it.
 I got this green and it's as brilliant and rich as it looks.

 This breathable four-season organic cotton blanket from Avocado Green Mattress is made with four layers of GOTS-certified organic muslin.
 The stitching is natural too -- not polyester.
 It's also certified to to Made Safe standards — a process that screens for more than 6,500 chemicals and materials known or suspected to harm human health, animals, aquatic life, or ecosystems, including PFAS.
 Few brands meet this gold standard for product safety.
 I have this blanket and like it a lot.
 It's a nice weight and ..... no synthetic fibers.
 Just organic cotton.